 London 2012 Olympiad: 2009 – 2012

-Two more World Cup golds and a bronze followed in 2010 but there was disappointment at the World Championships as, in challenging conditions on New Zealand’s Lake Karapiro, the four finished just outside the medals.
+Two more world cup golds and a bronze followed in 2010 but there was disappointment at the World Rowing Championships as, in challenging conditions on New Zealand’s Lake Karapiro, the four finished just outside the medals.

-Alex retained his place in the boat for 2011 and helped GB win a brace of World Cup golds before reclaiming the World title in style in Bled.
+Langridge retained his place in the boat for 2011 and helped GB win a brace of world cup golds before reclaiming the world title in style at Bled.